 This chapter addresses the general description of the site and its current radiological condition; the next chapter is the decommissioning process (e.g., activities, management, and QA); and the third is devoted to changes after submission of a DP.
-Discussions of SRP topics of dose modeling, ALARA, surveys, and financial assurance are found in Volumes 2 and 3 of this NUREG.
-The NEPA guidance found in the SRP is superseded by this volume and NUREG-1748.
+Discussions of dose modeling, ALARA, surveys, and financial assurance are found in Volumes 2 and 3 of this NUREG.
+Complete NEPA guidance can be found in NUREG-1748.

-The topical contents of Chapters 16-18, excerpted from the SRP, are as follows:
+The topical contents of Chapters 16-18 are as follows: